-5.3.214 UK pension schemes can take a number of legal forms.
+5.3.21 6 5 UK pension schemes can take a number of legal forms.
 Some may be companies limited by guarantee; some may take the form of trusts; others may be unincorporated associations.
 Many register with HMRC in order to achieve tax-exempt status.
-Most register with the Pension Regulator.
-Generally, evidence of registration with HMRC or the Pension Regulator, will be sufficient to meet identification and verification obligations in respect of most UK pension schemes.
-Regulation 13(7)(c) 5.3.215 In respect of a pension, superannuation or similar scheme which provides retirement benefits for employees, where contributions are made by an employer or by way of deduction from an employee's wages and the scheme rules do not permit the assignment of a member's interest under the scheme [other than in two cases set out in Regulation $13(7)(c)$], simplified due diligence may be applied (see section 5.4).
-5.3.216 For such a scheme, therefore, the firm need only satisfy itself that the customer qualifies for simplified due diligence in this way.
-Regulation 6(5)(b)(ii) 5.3.217 For a scheme that takes the form of a trust, an individual does not qualify as a beneficial owner through having control solely as a result of discretion delegated to him under s 34 of the Pensions Act.
+Most have to register with the Pensions Regulator.
+Generally, evidence of registration with HMRC or the Pensions Regulator will be sufficient to meet identification and verification obligations in respect of most UK pension schemes.
+Regulation 13(7)(c) 5.3.21 7 6 In respect of a pension, superannuation or similar scheme which provides retirement benefits for employees, where contributions are made by an employer or by way of deduction from an employee's wages and the scheme rules do not permit the assignment of a member's interest under the scheme [other than in two cases set out in Regulation 13(7)(c)], simplified due diligence may be applied (see section 5.4).
+5.3.21 8 7 For such a scheme, therefore, the firm need only satisfy itself that the customer qualifies for simplified due diligence in this way.
+Regulation 6(5)(b)(ii) 5.3.21 9 8 For a scheme that takes the form of a trust, an individual does not qualify as a beneficial owner through having control solely as a result of discretion delegated to him under s 34 of the Pensions Act 1995.

-- 5.3.218 Where a pension scheme does not meet the criteria in paragraph 5.3.215, and therefore does not qualify for simplified due diligence, but has HMRC or Pension Regulator registration, a firm's identification and verification obligations may be met by confirming the scheme's registration.
-This confirmation can be obtained from the Pension Regulator. - 5.3.219 Where a firm is unable to confirm the scheme's HMRC or Pension Regulator registration, a pension scheme should be treated for AML/CTF purposes according to its legal form and standard evidence obtained.
+5.3.2 20 Where a pension scheme does not meet the criteria in paragraph $5.3.2165$ , 19 and therefore does not qualify for simplified due diligence, but has HMRC or Pensions Regulator registration, a firm's identification and verification obligations may be met by confirming the scheme's registration, as described in paragraph 5.3.21 56 .

+5.3.221 Where a firm is unable to confirm the scheme's HMRC or Pension $\theta$ Regulator registration, a pension scheme should be treated for AML/CTF purposes according to its legal form and standard evidence obtained.